 Once again, this is important when looking for a low-risk solution.
 Just because your Cloud ITSM vendor is responsible for the availability, security, and performance of your system does not mean you should remain in the dark.
 You must be sure that you can trust the vendor to provide you with access to this vital information in real-time, as opposed to basic recurring reports.
 You also want to know that you can trust vendor support to do what they can to limit your exposure to harmful system issues and communication bottlenecks.

 It all boils down to risk

-When evaluating Cloud ITSM vendors, you must select a provider that you trust to deliver on vital selection criteria.
+When evaluating ITSM SaaS vendors, you must select a provider that you trust to deliver on vital selection criteria.
 But, all selection criteria can ultimately roll-up to risk.
 Modern user experience, datacenter security, overall platform power, etc. are extremely important and, in some way, can all tie back to – you guessed it – risk!